tigerfarm/arduino/Altair101/ProcessorSim/README.md

 P       DEPOSIT the opcode into memory address 0.
         ---
         Toggle switches to enter the MVI immediate value, 6: 00 000 110
-3       Down switch A3.
+3       Down switch A3 (v).
 4       Down switch A4.
 5       Down switch A5.
 p       DEPOSIT NEXT the immediate value into memory address 1.
         ---
-        Toggle switches to enter the LDA opcode: 00 111 010 2       Down switch A2.
+        Toggle switches to enter the STA opcode: 00 110 010 2       Down switch A2.
-3       Up switch A3.
 4       Up switch A4.
 5       Up switch A5.
 p       DEPOSIT NEXT the opcode into memory address 2.
         ---
         Toggle switches to enter low address byte 96: 01 100 000
-2       Down switch A2.
-3       Down switch A3.
+1       Down switch A1.
 4       Down switch A4.
 6       Up switch A6.
 p       DEPOSIT NEXT to deposit the address low byte into memory address 3.